Marion County EMA, ALDOT and residents gear up for next round of winter weather

 “Just be prepared as possible.
 It’s hard to be prepared for an event that happens once every five, six, 10 years or so,” Terrell said.

-Terrell says roads in the north and west part of the county are covered with snow and slush and advises everyone to avoid the roadways throughout the night unless it’s an emergency.
+Terrell said roads in the north and west part of the county are covered with snow and slush and advises everyone to avoid the roadways throughout the night unless it’s an emergency.